 Research conducted by scientists at the Massachusetts Institute of Technology in Boston has shed light on the changes that occur in the brain due to fatigue.
-According to the team’s findings, the loss of concentration in individuals suffering from coincides with a surge of cerebrospinal fluid leaving the brain.
+According to the team’s findings, the loss of concentration in individuals suffering from sleep deprivation coincides with a surge of cerebrospinal fluid leaving the brain.

 This process often hampers professional performance.
 For instance, during a business meeting, a sleep-deprived individual may find themselves unable to focus on a crucial issue right in the middle of the discussion.
 A typical outcome of such a “shutdown” is an accident caused by a drowsy driver.